-Meet Hobbit, Hercules, Harshit, Hector, Kito and Kidame – the newest arrivals at Wild Place Project.
+Meet Hobbit, Hercules, Harshit, Kito and Kidame at Wild Place Project.

-Although often referred to as gelada baboons, these monkeys are not true baboons, but can be easily recognised by the cape of long hair over the shoulders of the males and the bright red skin on the chest of both sexes which turns a brighter red when the females are in oestrus.
-It is because of this feature that gelada are sometimes known as bleeding heart baboon.
+Although often called gelada baboons, these monkeys are not true baboons, but can be easily recognised by the cape of long hair over the shoulders of the males and the bright red skin on the chest of both sexes which turns a brighter red when the females are ovulating.
+It is because of this feature that geladas are sometimes known as bleeding heart baboons.

-Males grow to around 75cm in length, weighing around 20kg (44lbs), and females to 65cm and up to 16kg (35lbs).
+Males grow to around 75cm in length, weighing around 20kg, and females to 65cm and up to 16kg.
 They are the last surviving species of a once widespread group of grass-grazing primates.

-The gelada range in age from six (Kito) to 14 years old (Hobbit).
-At their previous home they lived in separate families but within the same large troop, and as such are now forming a new hierarchy in their new group at Wild Place Project.
+Our geladas range in age from 10 (Kito) to 18 years old (Hobbit).
+At their previous home they lived in separate families but within the same large troop, and they have formed a new hierarchy at Wild Place Project.

-The external paddock area here at Wild Place Project consists of grassland, boulders, rocky outcrops and trees, to provide shade, secluded areas and plenty of grass for the animals to graze.
+Their home at Wild Place Project has grassland, boulders, rocky outcrops and trees, to provide shade, secluded areas and plenty of grass for grazing.
 The indoor gelada house is fully insulated and includes central heating.
-It is able to accommodate more than twice the existing number of animals and has four separate areas enabling keepers to separate the animals when required.
+It can actually accommodate more than twice the existing number of geladas and has four separate areas, which allow keepers to separate the animals when needed.